simothejudge/Ontology_Exploration/README.md

 ## Additional Redundancies created ##
-Notice that the statements were added to the "cleaned" ontology: firstly, the redundancies found were deleted and then some different, additional statements were added as new redundancies.
+Notice that the statements were added to a cleaner ontology: firstly, some of the redundancies found were deleted and then some different, additional statements were added as new redundancies.
 For every redundant statement, a comment was made to explain why the statement is considered redundant.